TheRenegadeCoder/how-to-python-code/README.md

 # How to Python - Source Code

 Welcome to a collection of Jupyter Notebooks from the [How to Python][1] series on The Renegade Coder.
-For convenience, you can access all of the articles and source code below:
+For convenience, you can access all of the articles and source code below.
+Alternatively, I keep [an enormous article][25] up to date with all these snippets as well.

 | Index | Title | Publish Date | Article | Notebook |
 |-------|-------|--------------|---------|----------|